The IUCN Red List of Ecosystems in Africa – rapid progress and strong links to national conservation strategies.

 The Sundarbans mangrove forest is shared between Bangladesh (62%) and India (38%).
 Both have similar social, ecological, chemical, and physical characteristics; but, they are independently managed from the perspective of public policy.
-Thus, the RLE application on the Indian part of the Sundarbans mangrove forest may serve as a guide of the ecosystem functioning at a regional level.
-Nevertheless, its primary objective is to inform relevant policy changes to improved management of this ecosystem in India.
+Thus, the RLE application on the Indian part of the Sundarbans mangrove forest may serve as a guide to the ecosystem functioning at a regional level.
+Nevertheless, its primary objective is to inform relevant policy changes to improve the management of this ecosystem in India.

 The Indian Sundarbans mangrove forest is home to the world’s only species of tiger that lives in mangroves, the Royal Bengal Tiger.
 Photo credit: Soumyajit Nandy.

 In a multinational effort, an RLE assessment was conducted for the Sand Dunes system of the South Atlantic Coast, which is distributed across the coastlines of Brazil, Uruguay, and Argentina.
 As the result of a project called LEAP - Leveraging Ecosystem-based Approaches for Priority-setting, both regional and national perspectives were considered for the application of the IUCN RLE Categories and Criteria.

 The ecosystem was assessed at a regional scale considering its entire distribution; additionally, an ecosystem sectorization was performed to assess the ecosystem at a national scale and inform relevant management strategies across the three different countries.

 The overall risk category for the Sand Dunes system at a regional level is Least Concern as it didn’t meet the thresholds for any threat category.
 However, at a national level, it is Endangered in Uruguay due to a projected decline in distribution and due to its restricted distribution within this country, which is likely to decline due to major threats such as afforestation and urbanization.